 "Tax reform will pay for itself but what I think people are missing when they use this rhetoric, take a look at this business right here, this is an LLC.
 So as far as people are concerned, this business should not get a tax cut, this business files their taxes as an individual," Ryan said.
 "This business's top tax rate is 44.6 percent, they're competing against foreign competitors who are taxed at a fraction of that."

-But Ryan's main reason for visiting this company was to highlight a program called GPS Education Partners that employs high school students, so they can learn manufacturing skills while earning credit for school.
+But Ryan's main reason for visiting this company, a program that employs high school students, so they can learn manufacturing skills while earning credit for school.

 "We have to get back to the notion that a two-year school is cool, I mean it really is," Ryan said.
 "You can learn great skills, great trades, have a good career, make a really good living and you don't have to go to a four-year school and load up on a bunch of debt and spend years working it off."